wanghongran2023/Migrate_To_Azure/README.md

 | 7.
 FUNCTION_NAME		| Name for function app |
 | 8.
 SERVICEBUS_NAME		| Name for services |

-## Deploy Infra
+## Deploy Infra and APp

-Run the Infrastructure Construction Workflow.
-This workflow will use GitHub secrets to update Terraform variables and deploy the storage account, database, resource group, and app services to Azure
+  - Run the Infrastructure Construction Workflow.
+This workflow will use GitHub secrets and variables to update Terraform variables and deploy the storage account, database, resource group, and app services ... to Azure

-## Deploy App

-Run the App Deploy Workflow.
-This workflow will use GitHub secrets to update App variables and deploy the app to Azure App Services
+  - However, you still need to check the binding of servicebus and function trigger